Kaltsoon/data-management-and-databases/exercises/sql-access-control-exercises.md

 > [!IMPORTANT]
 > If you are working alone in your own SQL Server environment, then you can use the role name `friends`.

 1. Create a new database role called `friends_of_XX`.
 IMPORTANT: replace `XX` with last two digits from your Haaga-Helia's SQL Server username.
-For example, if your SQL Server username is `DM_USER_99`,the role name is `friends_of_99`.
+For example, if your SQL Server username is `DM_USER_99`, the role name is `friends_of_99`.
 2. Give the `SELECT` and `INSERT` privileges on your table to the role `friends_of_XX`.
 The table is the table that you created in the previous task.
 3. Add the other student as a member to the role `friends_of_XX`.
 4. Ask the other student to try to select all rows from your table.